sivy/monkinetic-2020-content/posts/2001-09-27-scobleizer-does-your-intranet-suck.md

-Slug: scobleizer-does-your-intranet-suck
+date: 2001-09-27
-Date: 2001-09-27
+slug: scobleizer-does-your-intranet-suck
-Title: "Scobleizer : Does your intranet suck?"
+title: 'Scobleizer : Does your intranet suck?'
-layout: post
+---

-Rate your intranet sucky <a href="http://scobleizer.manilasites.com/2001/09/27">if it is not based on Manila</a>.<p></p>
+Rate your intranet sucky [if it is not based on Manila](http://scobleizer.manilasites.com/2001/09/27).